What You’ll Learn

 Escrow accounts are useful because they guarantee that you’ll allocate money each month to cover tax and insurance costs throughout the year.
 They also make it possible for you to spread these large expenses out over time—rather than in inconvenient lump sums.
 For instance, instead of paying a large property tax bill 4 times per year, it will be incorporated into your mortgage payments and divided over the course of 12 months.
 This way, you can set it and forget it!

-How does mortgage escrow work?
+How does an escrow account work?

 Before you close on your mortgage, you will receive your Closing Disclosure, which will detail the full cost of your home loan—including the terms, projected monthly payments, fees, and cash to close.
 As part of your projected payments, you’ll see your monthly escrow charges for taxes, insurance, and other costs required.